-The Harbor Branch MMRC Dolphin Health and Environmental Risk Assessment (HERA) Project started in 2003 under NOAA Fisheries Service Permit No. 998-1678 issued to former Harbor Branch Research Professor Greg Bossart, Ph.D.
-Initially, the HERA research was formed as a collaborative effort between Harbor Branch Oceanographic Institute and the NOAA National Ocean Service, Center for Coastal Environmental and Bimolecular Research.
-The research was designed as a multidisciplinary, integrated collaborative effort to assess individual and population health in two southeast estuarine regions, the IRL and Charleston, SC.
+The FAU Harbor Branch HERA Project started in 2003 under NOAA Fisheries Service Permit No. 998-1678 issued to former Harbor Branch Research Professor Greg Bossart, Ph.D., and is a collaborative effort between FAU Harbor Branch, Georgia Aquarium and the NOAA National Ocean Service Center for Coastal Environmental Health and Biomolecular Research.